carloli94/carloli94.github.io/_posts/2014-3-3-Hello-World.md

 					}

+8. The Face Recognition function generates the gender, the approximate age, and the name (if celebrity is detected) of the person detected in the image.

-7. Now you are free to try to enter an image link or a document link.
+9. You are now free to enter an image link or a document link.

 #### Delete the Sample Application and the Alchemy API Service